tmancal74/quantarhei/docs/sphinx/classes/spectroscopy/twod.md

 workflow begins with `TwoDResponseCalculator`, which computes the nonlinear optical response of a molecular system and stores the results in a `TwoDResponseContainer`.
-The container can then be converted into a `TwoDSpectrumContainer` (where the pulse-field convolution is applied), from which individual `TwoDSpectrum` objects are retrieved for plotting and analysis.
+The container can then be converted into a `TwoDSpectrumContainer` by `TwoDSpectrumCalculator`.
+The spectrum calculator owns the experimental time axes and pulse setup, suggests the time axes needed for response calculation, and applies the pulse-field convolution.
+For delta pulses this step reduces to the established impulsive conversion.
+Individual `TwoDSpectrum` objects are then retrieved for plotting and analysis.

 ```{eval-rst}
 .. automodule:: quantarhei.spectroscopy.twodspect